Digital Nomad Life in Lucca, Italy

 What do people appreciate most about the culture in Lucca?

 "Expats in Lucca, often appreciate the rich history and architecture of the city, with its well-preserved Renaissance walls and numerous historic buildings.
 They also value the local culture's emphasis on family and community, which is reflected in the warm and welcoming attitude of the locals.
 The slow pace of life is another aspect that many expats enjoy, as it allows them to relax and take the time to appreciate the beauty around them.
 The local cuisine is also highly appreciated, with its focus on fresh, locally sourced ingredients and traditional recipes.
 Additionally, expats often mention the high quality of life in Lucca, with its clean streets, safe environment, and excellent healthcare system.
 The city's vibrant arts scene, with numerous festivals and cultural events throughout the year, is another aspect that expats in Lucca appreciate.
-Lastly, the city's location in the heart of Tuscany, close to both the sea and the mountains, is highly valued for the opportunities it offers for outdoor activities and exploration," explained one expat living in Lucca, Italy.
+Lastly, the city's location in the heart of Tuscany, close to both the sea and the mountains, is highly valued for the opportunities it offers for outdoor activities and exploration," remarked one member in Lucca.

 Become ‘Italian for a While’ with IFA!
 Learn in Italy on a 1-week to 12-month program - open to students, young adults, graduates, digital nomads, professionals, groups, faculty-led programs, and more.
 Take courses at an accredited school while immersing yourself in the language, life, and culture among your international peers.
 Submit an inquiry with IFA to learn more.